When Attackers Meet AI: Learning-empowered Attacks in Cooperative Spectrum Sensing: Experiment Evaluation

-Without loss of generality, we let the duel of cooperative spectrum sensing and the LEB attacker that controls the malicious nodes starts at timeslot 0 (started from the $6_{th}$ hour) and the defense has already been trained using the first 5 hours of the collected data.
-At each timeslot (30 seconds for one timeslot), the LEB attacker will learn and evaluate the surrogate model and possible channel status to launch potential attacks.
-The fusion center will make a binary decision based on the defense and data fusion method.
+Without loss of generality, we let the interaction of cooperative spectrum sensing and the LEB attacker that controls the malicious nodes start at timeslot 0 corresponding to the $6$th hour of the collected data.
+We assume that the defense mechanism has already been trained using the first five hours of the collected data.
+At each timeslot that takes 30 seconds, the LEB attacker learns and evaluates the surrogate models to launch a potential attack.

-In the evaluation step, the internal accuracy threshold $\alpha$ is chosen to be 0.85 unless otherwise specified.
+In the evaluation step, the internal accuracy threshold $\alpha$ is 0.85 unless otherwise specified.
 In the beating step, the LEB attacker generates adversarial sensing data based on the generic generation algorithm proposed in Section~\ref{SubSec:ADGen}.

-\subsubsection{Performance Metrics}
+\subsubsection{Performance metrics}

-We evaluate the LEB attacker through two metrics: \textit{attack success ratio} and \textit{overall disruption ratio}.
-The attack success ratio is defined as the ratio of the number of attacks that successfully mislead the fusion center to make the wrong decision to the number of attack attempts.
-We define the overall disruption ratio as the ratio of the number of successful attacks to the number of elapsed timeslots.
-A higher attack success ratio does not necessarily mean a higher overall disruption ratio.
-This is because when the LEB attacker does not pass the evaluation step (e.g., it can have a large threshold $\alpha$ to make an attack attempt succeed with high probability), it will not launch the attack and thus will cause no disruption to the network.
+We evaluated the performance of the LEB attacker through two metrics: \textit{attack success ratio} and \textit{overall disruption ratio}.
+We define the attack success ratio as the ratio of the number of attacks that successfully mislead the fusion center to make wrong decisions to the number of attack attempts.
+We define the overall disruption ratio as the ratio of the number of successful attacks to the number of elapsed timeslots, i.e.

-In comparison, the attack success ratio measures the learning and evaluation quality of the LEB framework, and the overall disruption ratio quantifies the performance impact the LEB attacker brings to the entire cooperative sensing network.
+Note that a higher attack success ratio does not necessarily mean a higher overall disruption ratio.
+The reason is that when the LEB attacker does not pass the evaluation step (e.g., it may have a large threshold $\alpha$ to make an attack attempt succeed with high probability), it will not launch the attack and thus will not cause a disruption to the network.
+In comparison, the attack success ratio measures the learning and evaluation quality of the LEB attack framework, and the overall disruption ratio quantifies the performance impact that the LEB attacker brings to the entire cooperative sensing network.